schweikm/containers/pihole/README.md

 $ sudo virsh net-list -all
 ```

-Then, for each virtual network that is NAT'd use:
+Then, for each virtual network that uses NAT, change the forward mode, remove the ip block, and add the dns line

 ```xml
 <network>